Philip Falcone: Personal life

 In 1999, Falcone built a house in Sag Harbor, New York, which he sold in 2005 for $1.57 million.

 In 2008, Falcone bought a house on the Upper East Side, formerly owned by Jeremiah Milbank and later Bob Guccione, for $49 million.
 Also in 2008, Falcone bought a Saint Barthélemy villa for $39 million, which he sold in 2019.

 Falcone's former chef, Brian Villanueva, sued Falcone over an allegedly hostile work environment and alleged racist remarks and they had settled out of court for $60,000.
 In 2020, Villaneuva filed a new lawsuit claiming to not have been paid the settlement, while Falcone claimed to not have the funds.

+As of 2026, the New York State Department of Taxation and Finance listed Philip and Lisa Falcone as the top tax delinquents in the state.